 “The winter months can be among the most challenging times of year for the American Red Cross to collect enough blood donations,” said Celena Roldán, chief executive officer of the Chicago & Northern Illinois Red Cross.
 “Many donors are busy with holiday activities, and inclement weather can force the cancellation of blood drives.
 Additionally, some donors become temporarily ineligible because of seasonal illnesses.
 We appreciate ABC 7 and community members for their efforts to help save lives.”

 Blood recipients like Steven Paluck understand the need for blood and encourage others to donate.
 Steven was severely attacked by a dog as a small child and almost died in his mother’s arms.
 He says if there hadn’t been blood available for transfusion, he would not have survived.
 Not only has Steven become a regular blood donor to help save other’s lives, he chose to run in the Chicago Marathon with Team Red Cross to help raise awareness of the need for blood.
+“I am alive today because of the selfless donations of blood donors and I am honored to help this organization continue to provide life for those in need,” Paluck said.

 (Blood recipient Steven Paluck, pictured, will donate blood and volunteer at the Merchandise Mart during The ABC 7 Great Chicago Blood Drive.)